ove/ove-services/packages/ove-service-auth/README.md

 }
 ```

-If the api is locked, only the status is returned if the right key is provided.
+If the API is locked, only the status is returned if the right key is provided.
 Otherwise a HTTP 423 error is returned.

 On POST, the API can be locked, unlocked or refresh by providing different actions.
 To refresh the key: